 4. Donate A Large Sum of Money To The Troubled Movement

 A local non-profit that I dedicate my time to and my charity of choice.
 The founder and my fellow board members have done a lot for me.
 It would be the least I could do.
-I would donate towards the building of our community center.
+I would donate toward the building of our community center.
 To learn about TTM, you may check out the site here!

 5. Relocate My Mom